The new Python package and project manager uv is in fact amazing.

 However, I’ve been avoiding it so far due to one flaw: uv defaults to installing its virtual environment and all dependencies into the .venv sub-directory of your project, almost exactly like the notorious node_modules.

-(Although the obvious comparison to node_modules should be sufficient explanation, my specific reasons for preferring venvs outside of the project directory include, but are not limited to, real-time syncing across machines (note: real-time syncing is solving a different problem than git), working on the same source tree across different architectures and wanting my source trees to consist mostly out of… source.)
+(Although the obvious comparison to node_modules should be sufficient explanation, my specific reasons for preferring venvs outside of the project directory include, but are not limited to, real-time syncing across machines (note: real-time syncing is solving a different problem than git), working on the same source tree across different architectures and wanting my source trees to consist mostly out of… source, testing the project with differently configured but equally valid venvs (different Python versions for example).

 Fortunately, uv recently added support for an environment variable named UV_PROJECT_ENVIRONMENT, which meant I could jury-rig a pretty good solution with direnv.